PatrickKyei/exception/_tabs/about.md

 [What Am I Learning?](https://dev-path.github.io/jekyll-theme-memoirs/)

 Would love to hear from you.
 [Want to have a chat?
-Set up a call here](https://bit.ly/coffeechatwithpat)
+Schedule a call](https://calendly.com/patrickbaffour/coffeechat)